 1 – Creation Tool

-Surprisingly, the most basic definition of an LMS does not include a creation tool that allows you to create your own training content.
-There are some options that require you to bring your own content, which means you’ll need to build content in a separate system and import them into your Learning Management System.
+Surprisingly, the basic definition of an LMS doesn’t include a creation tool that allows you to create your training content.
+There are some options that require you to bring your own content.
+This means you’ll need to build content in a separate system and import them into your Learning Management System.
 Finding an LMS that includes a creation tool will help streamline your process.

 2- Document and Resource Management

 An important component of a successful LMS is the ability to manage a library of Documents and Resources.
-Having a central location for your documents and resources that integrates with your training modules and courses allows you to build extensive training programs containing supporting documentation, policies, and resources.
+You can have a central location for your documents and resources.
+This will integrate with your training modules and courses.
+It allows you to build extensive training programs containing supporting documentation, policies, and resources.

 3 – Electronic forms